-3.1 Member champions may have a description of their respective roles provided by the decision-maker.
-Roles may be developed by the relevant Director/Divisional Director in consultation with the relevant Cabinet Member and the champion concerned.
-A generic role description for champions is set out in Annex 1 to this protocol which will apply to all member champions.
+3.1 All member champions will have a job-description setting out-of their respective roles provided by the decision-maker.
+These Roles will be developed by the relevant Director/Executive Head in consultation with the elected MayorLeader of the Council and the champion concerned.
+A generic role description Examples of possible roles for champions that may be appropriate to include in a job description are is set out in Annex 1 to this protocol.